ChrisNeedham200/loadimpact-docs/jekyll/_v4/result-analysis/insights-overview.md

 Performance overview panel contains:
 - A chart with VU ramping, response time and requests per second metrics
-- The number of passing thresholds / total thresholds
-- The number of passing checks / total checks
-- The number of passing requests / total requests
 - Performance Alerts, based on what our algorithms detect.
+- A high level summary of your test (If no issues were detected)

-Your first hint at a good or bad result will be here.
+The first signal of a good or bad result will generally be in the Performance overview panel.
 Here are the most common patterns to consider.
 Our Performance Alerts will notify you if some of these are detected.

 Typical signs of a good result:
 - Response time has a flat trend for the duration of the test